Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

 \subsection{Online shopping agent}

 Our first case study involves an online shopping agent.
-In this scenario, the user asks the agent to purchase some particular item.
-The agent must navigate an e-commerce site (such as Amazon, eBay, etc.) to find an appropriate product and purchase it.
-A typical user request might have the following trajectory \citep{yaoWebShopScalableRealWorld2023}:
+In this scenario, the user asks the agent to purchase a product that is sold on an e-commerce site (i.e., Amazon, eBay, etc.).
+A typical agent trajectory might look as follows \citep{yaoWebShopScalableRealWorld2023}:

 \begin{enumerate} \item \emph{User request:} The user sends their request to the agent, often with certain constraints (i.e., color, price, etc.).
-The user request is assumed to be trusted. \item \emph{Search query generation:} The agent forms a search query based on the user's request and searches the website. \item \emph{Site navigation:} The website returns search results, containing a list of candidate items.
-The agent can click on any of the items and investigate the associated item page, which will contain product descriptions, reviews, and more. \item \emph{Product finalization:} The agent navigates between the search page, results page, and item pages until it finds a satisfactory product.
+The user request is assumed to be trusted. \item \emph{Search query generation:} The agent forms a search query based on the user's request and searches the website. \item \emph{Site navigation:} The website returns search results that contain a list of candidate items.
+The agent can click on any of the items and investigate the associated item page, which will contain a product description, user reviews, and more. \item \emph{Product finalization:} The agent navigates between the different webpages until it finds a satisfactory product.
 The agent then purchases the product. \end{enumerate}

-In practice, an agent might use zero-shot prompting to separately accomplish each of the steps outlined above.
+In practice, the agent might perform each of these steps by prompting the associated language model.
 We now sketch a plausible design for such an agent.